Several Linked Businesses

 Ponzi Scheme Allegations

 In February 2016, the designated receiver for the victim class in a North Carolina-based Ponzi scheme called “Zeek Rewards” alleged that “Payment World” another company owned by National Merchant Center’s CEO Roman Balanko, facilitated the transfer of more than $13.1 million earned in the Ponzi scheme to a bank in Moldova through a partnership with Payza.
 The receiver further alleged that it is “an open question” whether those funds are still in the account or have been transferred elsewhere.
 The receiver’s efforts to investigate the whereabouts of these funds is currently unresolved.
 Although National Merchant Center is not directly implicated in any of the designated receiver’s claims, the allegations are worth noting for a few reasons.
 First, the claim that the CEO of National Merchant Center may have funneled profits from a criminal Ponzi scheme into an international account raises ethical questions about National Merchant Center’s executive team.
 Second, Lucrazon, a company that shares a founding member with National Merchant Center, is the subject of numerous merchant complaints that accuse it of being a Ponzi scheme.
-Third, Payza is currently the subject of a federal investigation, and its alleged partnership with Payment World could mean that Payment World is also a subject of this criminal probe.
-Currently, many of the facts in this case remain unverified, but merchants should be aware of the allegations that have been made.
+Third, Payza is currently the subject of a federal investigation and an alleged partner with Payment World, who is also part of the investigation.
+Merchants should be aware of the allegations that have been made, and more can be read about the cases here and here.

 National Merchant Center Location and Ownership